NKayla/save-load-microservice/README.md

 # save-load-microservice

 This microservice handles the persistent storage and retrieval of a player's game state progress.
-It provides a REST API over HTTP for storing and retrieving progress data in order to load to game by using optional save slot or autosave.
-This microservice uses Python 3 and Flask.
+It provides a REST API over HTTP for storing and retrieving progress data in order to load to game by using optional save slots or autosave.
+- Python 3 and Flask.

 ## Install
 ```